iliana1234/store-receipt-printing-project/README.md

 # store-receipt-printing-project

-# Receipt Manager
+# Receipt printing java project

-A simple program that records client purchases from stores, prints receipts, and saves data into `.txt` files.
+A program that records client purchases from stores, prints receipts, and saves data into .txt files.
 Supports serialization and deserialization of purchase records.
+It is written in Java.

 ## Features
-- Record purchases for multiple clients
+- Records purchases for clients for multiple stores
-- Print formatted receipts
+- Prints formatted receipts
-- Save purchases to `.txt` files
+- Saves purchases to `.txt` files
-- Serialize and deserialize objects for persistent storage
+- Serializes and deserializes objects

 ## Installation
 1. Clone the repository: